Bhupesh-V/godeping/README.md

 # godeping

+_Pronounced: "Go-dep-ping"_

-A Go tool to check the health of your Go project dependencies.
+> A Go tool to check whether you Go project dependencies are maintained or not.

 ## Installation